jerry-0925/jerry-chen-/README.md

 **Subject** :Sound scaping with code, creating audio generation samples

-**Key Contributions**:Integrate prompt to audio pipelines like TangoFlux, ElevenLabs etc. to Satie, enabling users to generate multiple options of audio when there are no suitable ones in Satie library.
+**Key Contributions**:Integrate prompt to audio pipelines like TangoFlux, AudioLDM etc. to Satie, enabling users to generate multiple options of audio when there are no suitable ones in Satie library.
 Create a sample musical piece that replicates the experience of a cross country practice run.